-These threats apply to all “that readeth, and they that hear the words of this prophecy, and [deliberately distort] those things which are written therein: for the time is at hand” (Revelation 1:3) and we cannot afford to misunderstand them.
+These threats apply to all “that readeth, and they that hear the words of this prophecy, and keep those things which are written therein: for the time is at hand” (Revelation 1:3) and we cannot afford to misunderstand or distort them.
 “Many will make the words of the Revelation a spiritualistic mystery, robbing them of their solemn import.
-God declares that His judgments shall fall with increased dreadfulness upon any one who shall try to change the solemn words written in this book – the Revelation of Jesus Christ.”
-Even though this book “was given for the guidance and comfort of the church throughout the Christian dispensation. . . religious teachers have declared that it is a sealed book and its secrets cannot be explained.
+God declares that His judgments shall fall with increased dreadfulness upon any one who shall try to change the solemn words written in this book―the Revelation of Jesus Christ.”
+“This revelation was given for the guidance and comfort of the church throughout the Christian dispensation.
+Yet religious teachers have declared that it is a sealed book and its secrets cannot be explained.
 Therefore many have turned from the prophetic record refusing to devote time and study to its mysteries.”
-Others “say that they are to keep looking to the glories of salvation, and that the mysteries revealed to John on the Isle of Patmos are worthy of less consideration than these. . . .
+“They say that they are to keep looking to the glories of salvation, and that the mysteries revealed to John on the Isle of Patmos are worthy of less consideration than these.
 But God does not so regard this book.”

-“We are not to think, as did the Jews, that our own ideas and opinions are infallible; nor with the papists, that certain individuals are the sole guardians of truth and knowledge, that men have no right to search the Scriptures for themselves [including the book of Revelation], but must accept the explanations given by the fathers of the church.
+“We are not to think, as did the Jews, that our own ideas and opinions are infallible; nor with the papists, that certain individuals are the sole guardians of truth and knowledge, that men have no right to search the Scriptures for themselves, but must accept the explanations given by the fathers of the church.
 We should not study the Bible for the purpose of sustaining our preconceived opinions, but with the single object of learning what God has said.”

 Verse 20: He which testifieth these things saith, Surely I come quickly.
 Amen.
 Even so, come, Lord Jesus.

-Rightly understood, it should be evident at this point, that the message of the book of Revelation conveys extremely important waymarks designed especially for the final generation giving us certain signs of Christ soon coming that will foster an ever increasing sense of confidence and assurance.
+Rightly understood, it should be evident, at this point, that the message of the book of Revelation conveys extremely important waymarks designed especially for the final generation, giving us certain signs of Christ’s soon coming that will foster an ever-increasing sense of confidence and assurance.

 Verse 21: The grace of our Lord Jesus Christ be with you all.
 Amen.

-Summary of chapter 22: The first five verses of this chapter continues the glorious description of the “new earth” and the city that begins in the first verse of chapter 21.
-Interestingly, one of the plague bearing angels who also described the “judgment of the great whore” in chapter 17, was the one who gave John a bird’s eye view of New Jerusalem’s descent from heaven and many other associated details about it that take place after the third coming that is concluded in chapter 22.
-The angel concludes his tour by declaring that “these sayings are faithful and true” as if to reassure John as well as the reader that such wonders are real and not imaginary.
-Verse 7, containing the words of Christ Himself, is complementary to that of the angel’s in verses 1 through 6 reaffirming what He said to the church in Philadelphia in Revelation 3:11 and repeated twice again in verses 12 and 20 in this chapter that His coming would be soon.
-After the angel gently reproved John for attempting to “worship before [his] feet” in verses 8, 9, he emphatically asserts that “the prophecy of this book” of the Revelation is not to be sealed up and regarded as unintelligible, a mystery that cannot be understood.
-He then concludes his words with what is probably the most serious event that will occur in the history of all living intelligent beings, that of the close of probation in verse 11.
-Afterwards, Jesus in verse 12 and repeating what he said in verse 7, concludes John’s vision in the book of Revelation with His own words identifying Himself as the “Alpha and Omega” just as He did in chapter 1 verse 11, then in 21:6 and here in verse 13.
-His testimony first delineates those who can enter the city followed by a delineation of those who cannot enter.
-Then in verse 16 He affirms that He Himself had sent the angel who had just finished his discourse in verse 11 after which He extends the invitation twice to whoever will, to “Come.”
-Lastly, He gives a warning that should be especially heeded by all who hear “the words of the prophecy of this book” of Revelation not to change, add or subtract anything to it on penalty of suffering the “plagues” referred to therein.
-In other words, expound it, enlarge it, exegete it, but do not read into it take out what is not there.
-Therefore, this book is not to be taken lightly for it is the most important message that has ever been delivered to mortals!
+Summary of chapter 22: The first five verses of this chapter continue the glorious description of the “new earth” and the city, that begins in the first verse of chapter 21.
+Interestingly, one of the plague-bearing angels, who also described the “judgment of the great whore” (Chapter 17), was the one who gave John a bird’s eye view of New Jerusalem’s descent from heaven and many other associated details about it, that take place after the third coming that is concluded in chapter 22.
+The angel concludes his tour by declaring that “these sayings are faithful and true,” as if to reassure John, as well as the reader, that such wonders are real and not imaginary.
+Verse 7, containing the words of Christ Himself, is complementary to that of the angel’s (Verses 1-6), reaffirming what He said to the church in Philadelphia (Revelation 3:11) and repeated twice again (Verses 12 & 20 in this chapter), that His coming would be soon.
+After the angel gently reproved John for attempting to “worship before [his] feet” (Verses 8, 9), he emphatically asserts that “the prophecy of this book” of the Revelation is not to be sealed up and regarded as unintelligible, a mystery that cannot be understood.
+He then concludes his words with what is probably the most serious event that will occur in the history of all living intelligent beings, that of the close of probation (Verse 11).
+Afterwards, Jesus (Verse 12), repeating what he said in verse 7, concludes John’s vision in the book of Revelation with His own words, identifying Himself as the “Alpha and Omega,” just as He did in chapter 1:11, then in 21:6 and here in verse 13.
+His testimony first delineates those who can enter the city followed by a delineation of those who cannot enter (Verses 14, 15).
+Then in verse 16 He affirms that He Himself had sent the angel who had just finished his discourse (Verse 11), after which He extends the invitation twice to whoever will, to “Come.”
+Lastly, He gives a warning that should be especially heeded by all who hear “the words of the prophecy of this book” of Revelation, not to change, add or subtract anything to it on penalty of suffering the “plagues” referred to therein.
+In other words, expound it, enlarge it, exegete it, but do not read into it what is not there.
+Therefore, this book is not to be taken lightly, for it is the most important message that has ever been delivered to mortals!
+(See note 19)

-Probably one of the most confusing sequences is that of the sixth seal scenario of Revelation 6:12 to 7:17 with the “great earthquake followed by three celestial manifestations then the second coming, then the question “who shall be able to stand,” then in chapter 7 4 angels holding 4 winds, then the 144,000, then the great multitude then reference to the “great tribulation” then the saints being led by “living fountains of waters.”
-Careful analysis, with help from the Spirit of Prophecy, convinces me that ch.6:12, 12 are current history, verses 14-17 are future, chapter 7 verses 1-3 are present time, and verses 5-17 are future.
-So the sequence begins in history, jumps into the future, then back to the present before ending in the future.
-The only way it makes sense to me is that the central point is the question “who shall be able to stand.”
-(Revelation 6:17) Chapter 7 gives the answer plus the reward of the saints.
-Chapter 8 takes us backwards, in what is now future, but prior to the saints reward.
+Probably one of the most confusing sequences is that of the sixth seal scenario (Revelation 6:12 to 7:17) ―beginning with 1) the “great earthquake,” 2) three celestial manifestations, 3) second coming, 4) question: “who shall be able to stand?”
+5) four angels holding four winds, 6) 144,000, 7) great multitude, 8) “great tribulation,” 9) saints being led to “living fountains of waters.”
+Careful analysis places 1) and 2) in current history, 3) future, 4) and 5) current, and 6) through 9) future.
+The sequence begins in history, jumps into the future, then back to the present, before ending in the future.
+The only way to remove the confusion is to realize John’s emphasis is: “who shall be able to stand?”
+Chapter 7 gives the answer plus the reward of the saints.

 If the “twelve thousand furlongs,” (Revelation 21:16) estimated to be 1,378 miles, is the length of each side instead of its circumference, it would be four times as high!

-Patriarchs and Prophets page 62.
-See also Testimonies for the Church Vol.8, page 288 where “the heavenly Husbandman transplanted the tree of life to the Paradise above.”
+Patriarchs and Prophets by E.G. White, page 62.
+See also Testimonies for the Church by E.G. White, Vol. 8, page 288 where “the heavenly Husbandman transplanted the tree of life to the Paradise above.”

 Youth Instructor 10-1-52

-SDA Bible Commentary Vol.7, page 896 (left column under “Of the holy prophets.”)
+Seventh-day Adventist Bible Commentary, Vol. 7, page 896 (left column under “Of the holy prophets.”)

-The Commentary suggest this is “the Angel . . . quoting Jesus.”
-(SDA Bible Commentary Vol.7, page 896 left column under “7.
+The Commentary suggests “the Angel is quoting Jesus.”
+(Seventh-day Adventist Bible Commentary, Vol. 7, page 896 left column under “7.
 Quickly.”)

 “Warp speed” is faster than light which travels 186,000 miles a second or even the speed of thought.
 Although it is a fictitious term taken from science fiction, it certainly has application to the perception of “time” and might even be too slow!

-some have concluded, based on the remarkable harmony existing between Revelation, and the Old Testament, particularly Daniel, that John wrote from that perspective.
+Some have concluded, based on the remarkable harmony existing between Revelation and the Old Testament, particularly Daniel, that John wrote from that perspective.
 Not so.
 He received his impressions directly from what he “saw” and “heard.”
 Obviously, his informant was the same Spirit that inspired all the other writers of the Bible.
-Therefore the Holy Spirit, the source of the harmony that exists in its writings, is the real author of the Bible.

-Manuscript Releases Vol.21, page 326 (the parenthesis is part of the text; it was not inserted by myself)
+Manuscript Releases by E.G. White, Vol. 21, page 326 (the parenthesis is part of the text; it was not inserted)

 Review and Herald 3-31-97